MauriceBrown/sql-football-data/README.md

 This project was created as a demonstration of working with SQL.
 I'm using python's built in sqlite3 library to connect to a sqlite database and I'm executing the SQL queries through pandas so that the results are returned as a pandas DataFrame.
 I'm also using matplotlib and seaborn for charting.

-**NOTE:** I'm not trying to answer any specific questions or do any particularly deep analysis, **the project is a just an excuse to run some SQL queries**.
+**NOTE:** I'm not trying to answer any specific questions or show-off any particularly deep analysis, **the project is a just an excuse to run some SQL queries**.

 The [jupyter notebook file](https://github.com/MauriceBrown/sql-football-data/blob/main/European%20Football%20Data%20Analysis.ipynb) in this repo walks through an exploration and analysis of this data.